Hariom-Kumar7/MyIndiaa_Project/README.md

 Detailed documentation of the testing strategy and processes is provided, along with test reports summarizing the results of automated, manual, performance, and security tests.

 ### Documents
-         Documerts are available in the README.md filr.
+         Documerts are available in the README.md file.
 - [Test Plan](./manual-tests/Test_Plan.xlsx)
 - [Automated Test Scripts](./automated-tests)
 - [Performance Test Plan](./performance-tests)